Stories making the Sunday papers

 Labour markets

-Siegfried Gerlach, the head of Siemens Switzerland, told Swiss newspaper SonntagsZeitung that he is confused about debate over labor market integration for 50-year-olds.
+Siegfried Gerlach, the head of Siemens Switzerland, told Swiss newspaper SonntagsZeitung that he is confused about debate over labour market integration for 50-year-olds.
 "It is bizarre that we have to talk about it at all," he was quoted as saying.

 Bias against older workers exists but he acknowledges it is hard to confirm.
 Nonetheless he believes older employees perform just as well as younger ones; he sees no drop off in productivity and will not tolerate any age discrimination.